| Newest Added Photographs | |

 ![]() |

 The summer-only Fishguard - Cardiff service at Whitland, September 2004.
-This train ran is running again in 2006, and not just in the summer, using Carmarthen avoider and the Swansea District line.
+This train runs daily, using Carmarthen avoider and the Swansea District line.
 However it is not hauled after February. |

 ![]() |